Currently there is no translation for this activity.

 Also made of gas, but with beautiful rings made of ice, dust and grains.
 They shine in the all Solar System!

-Uranus, ying on its side
+Uranus, lying on its side

 Made of gas, bluish.
 It also has small rings.
 But it is not rotating like other planets.
 It is tumbling, like a wheel.
 It is like lying on its side!